Jordonbc/Ace/README.md

 ## Acknowledgments
 - FFmpeg: The backbone of our encoding process, allowing for versatile video processing.
 Check them out.
 - Tauri: For making it possible to deliver ACE as a lightweight and efficient desktop application.
+- NEAV1E: Special thanks to NEAV1E for the inspiration behind ACE.
+Their pioneering efforts in video encoding have paved the way for further innovations in the field.
+Explore [NEAV1E](https://github.com/Alkl58/NotEnoughAV1Encodes).

 ## License
 This project is licensed under the MIT License.
 Refer to the [LICENSE](https://github.com/Jordonbc/Ace/blob/stable/LICENSE) file for detailed information.